LibQUAL 2008 Survey Results

 What we are working on:

-- We are working on significant improvements to the library website, starting with the database lists and research guides to make the website more intuitive.
+- We are working on significant improvements to the library website, starting with the database lists, subject guides and course guides to make the website more intuitive.

 - We are working on tutorials to assist users learn effective research methods.